skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 Phases of the Moon
 ==================

 The phases of the Moon are the same for everyone on Earth, so you don’t need to specify the longitude and latitude of your location.
-Simply ask for the current phase of the Moon as an angle, where 0° is New Moon and 180° is Full:
+Simply ask for the current phase of the Moon.
+The return value is an angle
+where 0° is New Moon, 90° is First Quarter,
+180° is Full Moon, and 270° is Last Quarter:

 .. testcode::